 A committed educator, Pierre Vallet is a sought-after lecturer and guest teacher at the world’s premier training institutions.
-In addition to his work with the Lindemann Young Artist Development Program at the Metropolitan Opera and the Juilliard School, he has been a regular visitor to the Aspen Music Festival, the San Francisco's Adler program, the Washington Young Artist program, the Steans Music Institute at the Ravinia Festival in Chicago, the Tanglewood Music Center, the Wolf Trap Opera Company, the Houston Grand Opera Studio and Opera Hong Kong.
+In addition to his work with the Lindemann Young Artist Development Program at the Metropolitan Opera, he has been a regular visitor to the Aspen Music Festival, the San Francisco's Adler program, the Washington Young Artist program, the Steans Music Institute at the Ravinia Festival in Chicago, the Tanglewood Music Center, the Wolf Trap Opera Company, the Houston Grand Opera Studio and Opera Hong Kong.

 He is a graduate of L’Ecole Normale de Musique de Paris and the Conservatoire National Supérieur de Musique de Paris.